 - Wear of a single shoulder: could be from a miss-alignement

 Uneven wear: could be from a miss-alignement, certain suspension parts (dampers, steering) that need to be adjusted or replaced

 In summary, checking the wear of your tyres improves your safety on the road.

-If you are unsure or have any of the listed problems, contact your Point S dealer as soon as possible!
+If you are unsure or have any of the listed problems, make an appointment with our experts or visit your nearest Point S center !